 LSAT

-The Law School Admission Test (LSAT) is the only standardized test designated specifically for law school admission, and it’s designed in partnership with law schools to assess the skills most needed for law school success: critical reasoning, reading comprehension, and persuasive writing.
+The Law School Admission Test (LSAT) is the only standardized test specifically designed for law school admissions.
+It was created in partnership with law schools to assess the skills necessary for success in legal education, including critical reasoning, reading comprehension, and persuasive writing.

-No matter which law school is your dream institution, the LSAT can help you get there.
-It’s the only admission test accepted by every ABA-approved law school.
-And it helps identify candidates who might be overlooked on the basis of undergraduate GPA or other factors.
+No matter which law school you aspire to attend, the LSAT can help you get there.
+It’s the only admission test accepted by every ABA-approved law school and helps identify candidates who might be overlooked based on their undergraduate GPA or other criteria.

-Research consistently shows the LSAT is the best single predictor of law school success.
-When combined with undergraduate GPA, an LSAT score provides the strongest prediction of success in law school — and becomes an invaluable component of a holistic admission process.
+Research consistently shows the LSAT is the best single predictor of success in law school.
+When combined with undergraduate GPA, an LSAT score provides the most accurate prediction of law school performance, making it an invaluable component of a holistic admission process.

 LSAT Resources